sebapersson/petab_sciml/docs/src/format.md

 #### Nested Identifiers

 The PEtab SciML extension supports nested identifiers for mapping structured or hierarchical elements.
-Identifiers are expressed in a hierarchical which is indicate above using nested curly brackets.
+Identifiers are expressed in the hierarchical indicated above using nested curly brackets.
 Valid examples are:

 - `net1.parameters`
 - `net1.parameters[conv1]`